mojahid2021/RailNet/backend/docs/API.md

 - **Route Validation**: The search endpoint validates that the "to" station comes after the "from" station in the route
 - **Booking Validation**: Seat numbers are validated to prevent double bookings
 - **Cancellation Policy**: Tickets can only be cancelled up to 2 hours before departure
-- **Schedule Calculation**: Station times are automatically calculated based on route distances (1 minute per km + 5 minute stop)
+- **Schedule Calculation**: Station times are provided manually when creating train schedules
 - **Rate Limiting**: API is rate-limited to 100 requests per minute per IP